JellyRollJunior/selenium-journal/README.md

  - Locators
    - CssSelector
    - XPath
+ - Waits
    - Implicit Waits
    - Explicit Waits
+     - WebDriverWait
  - Alerts
  - Listeners
  - Exception Handling
+ - Actions and Action class
  - Robot class
    - basically only use this when Action is insufficient
    - ex: Action class uses WebDriver API to perform events so if an OS popup occurs, need to use Robot